sagemath/trac_to_gh/Issue 1888.md

 # Issue 1888: 3d graphics -- cool plots of space curves (examples for docstrings)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1888

 Original creator: was